Configuring bot detection policy

 - Click OK.

-The system collects samples from any IP address except the ones in the Exception URLs list.
+The system build machine learning models for any URL except the ones in the Exception URLs list.

 Due to the nature of some web pages, such as the stock list web page, even regular users may behave like bots because they tend to frequently refresh the pages.
 You may need to add these URLs in the exception list, otherwise the model may be invalid because too many bot-like behaviors are recorded in the samples.